 Creating new experiences is the most interesting thing you can do with technology.
-For as long as I can remember, I’ve been trying to find new ways to use digital to connect people to ideas and place.
+For as long as I can remember, I’ve been trying to find new ways to use digital to connect people to culture and place.

-I hold a Ph.D. in new media, and degrees in Computer Science and Physics.
-I write and speak frequently on in the intersection of digital and the arts, in particular the role of digital as an agent for organizational change.
-Most frequently you’ll find me at conferences and forums such as South by Southwest (SXSW), AIGA, Museums and the Web (MW), Nation Digital Form (NDF), and the Museum Computer Network (MCN), and occasionally I’ll appear in the mainstream press.
-Get in touch if you’d like to discuss a writing, speaking or collaborative opportunity.
+I hold a Ph.D. in new media and a science degree (hons) that majored Computer Science and Physics.
+I write and speak frequently on in the intersection of digital and the arts, in particular, the role of digital as an agent for organizational change.
+Most frequently you’ll find me at conferences and forums such as South by Southwest (SXSW), AIGA, MuseumNext, REMIX, Communicating the Arts, Museums and the Web (MW), Nation Digital Form (NDF) in New Zealand, Communicating the Arts, and the Museum Computer Network (MCN), and occasionally I’ll appear in the mainstream press.